fxp-jim/HorizonDocs/Horizon User Guide/Sales Orders/Discounts/Applying Discounts to Sales Orders.md

 3. Scroll down to the **Discounts** section at the bottom and click **select discount**.

 4. In the pop-up picker, choose a fixed discount (x$ off) by clicking the add button (✚), then click **Done**.
 The discount value will be automatically applied to the **subtotal** and **total** costs.

+⚠️ Note: Even after discounts are applied, you can still add more sales order items.
+The discount values will be updated accordingly.

 5. Finally, click **Save Changes** to apply the discount to the sales order.